The Mysterious World of Polish Noun Gender. What does it mean that something is męski, żeński or nijaki?

 Why it is important to know the grammatical gender?

 Knowing the gender of nouns is important because it affects the grammatical structure of a sentence.
-In Polish, the gender of a noun determines the forms of other words that are used in relation to it, such as adjectives, pronouns, and sometimes verbs.
+In Polish, the gender of a noun determines the forms of other words used in relation to it, such as adjectives, pronouns, and sometimes verbs.